 What evaluation methods do top universities use for selecting applicants?

-Top universities use a process that includes academic performance, standardized test scores, extracurricular activities, and personal essays.
-For instance, MIT focuses on STEM achievements, while Harvard values leadership and social impact.
+Top universities use a holistic process that includes academic grades, standardized test scores, extracurricular activities, and personal essays.
+MIT places emphasis on STEM achievements, while Harvard values leadership and social impact.
+These approaches ensure diversity in fields like computer science, MBA, and law, placing them among the top ten universities in the world for specialized programs.

 In what ways do top universities incorporate innovation and entrepreneurship into academics?